 When Lean and Six Sigma Don’t Work

-Someone on LinkedIn recently asked the question “Are there examples of processes where the concept of Lean, the philosophy of Six Sigma, or other quality tools don’t work?”
+Someone on LinkedIn recently asked “Are there examples of processes where the concept of Lean, the philosophy of Six Sigma, or other quality tools don’t work?”

-My favorite overview was written by Benner & Tushman (2003) in the Academy of Management Review.
-By reviewing the conclusions from tens of other academic articles, they found that “in stable, technologically certain settings these practices may be productive, [but] in uncertain or technically complex contexts these practices may be quite counterproductive.”
-That is, the more rapidly the competitive environment is changing, the more risk is associated with deriving benefits from a quality management/process improvement initiative.
+My favorite overview is a meta-analysis from Benner & Tushman (2003) in the Academy of Management Review.
+Summarizing several other research studies, they found that “in stable, technologically certain settings [quality management] practices may be productive, [but] in uncertain or technically complex contexts these practices may be quite counterproductive.”
+The more rapidly the competitive environment is changing, the less likely quality management or process improvement will “work”.